Brad-Hammond/Fast-Fingers/README.md

 - The goal of this website is to create a fun and effective way for users to test their typing speed.

-- It has been designed for people who want to keep coming back to improve their score and compete to get the highest score.
+- It has been designed for people who want to keep coming back to improve their score and skill overtime.

 ### User Stories